sudhanshu-77/Github_User_Finder.github.io/README.md

 ## <p align="center"> Github-User-Finder:</p>

-# In this project I have used github open API which do not require any authentication to access the data.
+# In this project I have used github open API which do not require any authentication to access the data..

 ## Output